YorhaDeveloping/auths/README.md

     Update the `.env` file with your database credentials and other configurations.

 3. **Generate Application Key**:
-   Generate a new application key (OPTIONAL):
+   Generate a new application key:

     ```bash
     php artisan key:generate